iamvery/testing-workshop/doc/WORKSHOP.md

  end
 ```

-All of your tests are still passing, but… they're still slow.
-Don't lose site of the finish line.
-You're still not quite there...
+This isolates your app code from direct reference to the 3rd party.
+In fact, `WebPage` itself has the _only_ reference to `OpenGraph` in your code.

+---

+### 👂 _LISTEN!_

+- Build wrapper over library.
+- Next up: build fake.

+---

 ## Fake It

-The work you just did to create an adapter for `OpenGraph` didn't solve the issue of your test suite being coupled to the network.
+The work you just did to create a wrapper for `OpenGraph` didn't solve the issue of your test suite being coupled to the network.
 But it did do the important work of establishing an interface you can mock in you tests.
+It's time to build a fake.

 ------